aekasitt/cachette/README.md

 on startup either by using a method which returns a list of tuples or a Pydantic BaseSettings object (See examples below or in `examples/` folder)

-    backend -- optional; must be one of ["dynamodb", "inmemory", "memcached", "mongodb", "pickle", "redis"]; defaults to using inmemory option which required no extra package dependencies.
+    backend -- optional; must be one of ["inmemory", "memcached", "mongodb", "pickle", "redis"];
+      defaults to using inmemory option which required no extra package dependencies.
 To use other listed options; See installation guide on the README.md at [Repository Page](https://github.com/aekasitt/cachette).
     codec -- optional; serialization and de-serialization format to have cache values stored in the cache backend of choice as a string of selected encoding. once fetched, will have their